Cuisinart Coffee Maker Not Brewing (Fix It Here FIRST!)

 Using tap water for your coffee will speed up the process of calcium build up, leading to clogs.
 It’s recommended to use distilled water in your Cuisinart machine.

-Step 5: If the water reservoir is not empty, check to see if the coffee filter is in place and that it is not clogged
+5. Check to see if the coffee filter is in place and that it is not clogged

 If the water reservoir is not empty, check to see if the coffee filter is in place and that it is not clogged.
 If it is, clean or replace it.